xuelin-wang/puzzles/design/dotomic.md

 Only defines attributes, not entity.
 Each datom is five tuple: entity id, attribute, value, transaction id, op (added or retracted).
+.
+Universal schema.
+An entity can have any attributes.
+.
+Indexes: EAVT (relational view), AEVT (column store), VAET(graph like).
+No knob to configure or use in queries.
+Indexses are covered (datom inside index)

 Architecture:
 * Solo